Torqq/HTB_vpn_secure_shell/README.md

     Optionally, block all traffic except through tun0 using ufw or iptables for maximum isolation.

-# secure_vpn
+# secure_net

-secure_vpn is designed to secure and clean up network traces related to common VPN interfaces on a Linux system.
+secure_net is designed to secure and clean up network traces related to common VPN interfaces on a Linux system.
 It’s useful after a pentest or any sensitive network activity.
 Specifically, it:

     Resets UFW firewall rules associated with VPN interfaces (tun0, wg0, etc.).